-Initiative Number Hampton Township 1 2011 Mitigation Action Retrofit roof to meet current snow load standards on Department of Public Works facility located on Rumsey Way.
-Responsible Party DPW Supervisor Status (In progress, No progress, Complete) Choose an item.
-Describe Status Please describe what was accomplished and indicate % complete.
+Initiative Number 2011 Mitigation Action Responsible Party Status (In progress, No progress, Complete) Describe Status Please describe what was accomplished and indicate % complete.
 If there was no progress, indicate what obstacles/delays encountered?
 If there was progress, how is/was the action being funded (e.g., FEMA HMGP grant, local budget)?
-Next Step (Include in 2016 HMP? or Discontinue) Choose an item.
-Describe Next Step 1.
-If including action in the 2015 HMP, revise/reword to be more specific (as appropriate).
+Next Step (Include in 2016 HMP? or Discontinue) Describe Next Step 1.
+If including action in the 2016 HMP, revise/reword to be more specific (as appropriate).
 2. If discontinue, explain why.
-Hampton Township 2 Implement Fire Wise program throughout Township.
-OEM Coordinator Choose an item.
-Choose an item.
-Hampton Township 3 Conduct all-hazards public education and outreach program for hazard mitigation and preparedness.
+Hampton Township 1 Retrofit roof to meet current snow load standards on Department of Public Works facility located on Rumsey Way.
+DPW Supervisor No Progress No progress due to lack of funding.
+Still a priority for the Township.
+Include in 2016 HMP Hampton Township 2 Implement Fire Wise program throughout Township.
+OEM Coordinator No Progress No progress due to lack of funding.
+Still a priority for the Township.
+Include in 2016 HMP Hampton Township 3 Conduct all-hazards public education and outreach program for hazard mitigation and preparedness.
 OEM Coordinator, in coordination with SCDEM In Progress This project is 10% complete.
 The Township needs time and advertising to complete this project.
 Include in 2016 HMP